-We are a distinctively authentic news platform.
-We translate and publish original reporting that depends on North Korean insights, analytical pieces rooted in North Korea’s reality, and features that provide portrayals of what life is really like within the DPRK.
+We are a distinctively authentic platform.
+We translate and publish original reporting that begins with North Korean insights, analytical pieces on North Korea’s reality, and features that provide portrayals of what life is really like within the DPRK.

 We are the only media organization editorially led and informed by North Korean exiles from many levels of society – including its highest – with reliable contacts in the Sino-DPRK border regions, in Pyongyang itself and among North Korean officials who serve in the diplomatic and business sectors.

 Launched in August 2012, we have no political or institutional affiliation and have been self-funding from the start.

 Our stated aim is to prepare the ground for an authentic discourse on North Korea: it is not only a country with no free press, no freedom of speech, nor open access to international communications; the outside world continues to interpret North Korea on the basis of fundamental misunderstandings, while the DPRK leadership maintains a disciplined doublespeak and many façades in order to obscure its workings from the world.